Boys Don't Cry (1999 film): Romantic and platonic relationships

-Several scholars commented on the relationship between Brandon and Lana as well as Brandon's relationship to John and Tom.
+Several scholars commented on the relationship between Brandon and Lana as well as Brandon's relationship with John and Tom.
 Carol Siegel regarded the film as a thematically rich love story between two ill-fated lovers, similar to Romeo and Juliet.
 Jack Halberstam attributed Boys Don't Crys success to its ostensible argument for tolerance of sexual diversity by depicting a relationship between two unlikely people.

 This tragic aspect of the love story led Halberstam to compare Brandon and Lana's relationship and subsequent drama to classic and modern romances including Romeo and Juliet, often using the term star-crossed lovers.
 In the Journal for Creativity in Mental Health, Jinnelle Veronique Aguilar discussed Brandon's ability to create interpersonal relationships in the film.
 She opined that Brandon wanted to create close relationships, but he could not due to his transgender status until he became close with Lana.
-"Although Brandon is able to make a brief but authentic connection with Lana, he continues to experience a sense of aloneness in the world.
+"Although Brandon can make a brief but authentic connection with Lana, he continues to experience a sense of aloneness in the world.
 He consistently faces a sense of fear related to the power-over dynamics that he and others who are transsexual face…Brandon experiences the central relational paradox, in which he yearns for connection; however, due to the real threat he faces, he is unable to make that connection."

 Myra Hird, in the International Feminist Journal of Politics, argued that John and Brandon exemplify two different and contrasting types of masculinity, and that Brandon's version is preferred by the film's female characters, comparing them to Arnold Schwarzenegger and Jimmy Stewart, respectively.
 "Throughout the film, John offers the viewer a typified narrative of heteronormative masculinity. […] Against this hegemonic masculinity, Brandon offers a masculinity reminiscent of a by-gone era of chivalry."
 Furthermore, she contended that John was threatened by Brandon's version of masculinity.
 "Gender boundaries are taken extremely seriously in Western society, and Boys Don't Cry depicts how intensely threatened John and Tom are by Brandon's superior portrayal of a masculinity 'schedule'.
 John cannot abide Brandon's desire, and clear ability, to access male privilege, and his reaction is to force Brandon to be female through the act of rape."